I'm using a combination of the popular 7-zip archiver and the multiple archive extraction tool Extract Now for all my archiving needs.

 Hamster Free Zip Archiver caught my eye, not necessarily because of its functionality, but because of its nice design and interface.

 The free software program can be used to create or extract archives.
-It supports both zip and 7z on the creating side and about a dozen archiving formats on the extraction side of things.
-Popular file extensions that it supports include rar, iso, gz or tar next to zip and 7z.
+It supports both zip and 7z on the creating side and more than fourty archiving formats on the extraction side of things.
+Popular file extensions that it supports include rar, iso, gz or tar.